 By Kenzi Knapp

-When we launched into dairy goats with our two Lamancha does, we naively expected them to be content with our well-shaded, two-acre yard.
+When we launched into dairy goats with our two Lamancha does, we knew nothing of rotational grazing and naively expected them to be content with our well-shaded, two-acre yard.
 You guessed it!
 By summer’s end our ladies made it clear that grass was great, but our many trees fit their browsing desires more nicely.
 We eventually moved them to a more brushy area and grew our herd with happy success—until about three years later when our herd’s health took a dive.

-Rotational browsing is managing your herd in small, movable pens which are moved daily.
+Rotational grazing is managing your herd in small, movable pens which are moved daily.
 The method follows a ruminating animal’s natural grazing habits.
-The needs of rotational browsing vary according to type of animal, time of year, and brush vs. grass ratio.
+The needs of rotational grazing vary according to type of animal, time of year, and brush vs. grass ratio.
 It’s an in-depth subject; I can’t recommend enough Salatin’s Salad Bar Beef or The Stockman Grass Farmer for minds who want the deep dive on this subject.
-For the scope of this article, I’d like to share the benefits we’ve enjoyed.
+For the scope of this article, I’d like to share the rotational grazing benefits we’ve enjoyed.

 Once you’ve known the headache of sickly animals, discovering a solution is a number one priority.
 For our family, rotational browsing has been a tremendous blessing for our herd and peace of mind for us.
 I’d encourage you to try it and enjoy the benefits.